stripe.create_refundnew toolshipgate.yamlrelease policy changedWhy: money-moving action added without approval or idempotency evidence.

 Make the PR completion rule explicit in AGENTS.md and the repo-scoped Codex skill.

---agent-instructions=agents-md,codex-skill
+--agent-instructions=agents-md,codex-skill --json

 Before claiming completion on any PR that changes agent tools, MCP exports,